Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

-Recall furthermore in that same work \cite{BK3} we (again motivated by a \say{counting-application} philosophy in arithmetic statistics and function fields number theory, and also again motivated by Benedetto's Theorem \ref{main} on $\mathbb{F}_{p}(t)$-periodic point-counting in arithmetic dynamics) proved that the number of distinct fixed $\mathbb{F}_{p}[t]$-points of any polynomial map $\varphi_{(p-1)^{\ell},c}$ modulo prime $\pi$ is equal to $1$ or $2$ or $0$; from which it then also followed immediately that the average number of distinct fixed $\mathbb{F}_{p}[t]$-points of any polynomial map $\varphi_{(p-1)^{\ell},c}$ modulo $\pi$ is also equal to $1$ or $2$ or $0$ as deg$(c)\to \infty$.
-Moreover, we then also observed in [\cite{BK3}, Remark 8.4] that the expected total number of distinct fixed $\mathbb{F}_{p}[t]$-points in the whole family of polynomial maps $\varphi_{(p-1)^{\ell},c}$ modulo $\pi$ is equal to $1 + 2 + 0 =3$.
-So now, motivated again by that same \say{counting-application} philosophy in arithmetic statistics and function fields number theory, and again by Theorem \ref{main} in arithmetic dynamics, we revisit the setting in Section \ref{sec4} (and [\cite{BK3}, Section 6]) and then prove in Section \ref{sec5} the following main theorem on any $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{5.2}; and which as before we then also generalize more as Theorem \ref{5.3}:
+Recall further in \cite{BK222} we (again motivated by that same \say{counting-application} philosophy in arithmetic statistics and function field number theory, along with that same periodic $\mathbb{F}_{p}(t)$-point-counting result in Theorem \ref{main} of Benedetto in arithmetic dynamics) proved that the number of distinct fixed $\mathbb{F}_{p}[t]$-points of any $\varphi_{(p-1)^{\ell},c}$ modulo prime $\pi$ is equal to $1$ or $2$ or $0$; from which it then followed that the average number of distinct fixed $\mathbb{F}_{p}[t]$-points of any $\varphi_{(p-1)^{\ell},c}$ modulo $\pi$ is also equal to $1$ or $2$ or $0$ as deg$(c)\to \infty$.
+Moreover, we then also observed in [\cite{BK3}, Remark 6.4] that the expected total number of distinct fixed $\mathbb{F}_{p}[t]$-points in the whole family of maps $\varphi_{(p-1)^{\ell},c}$ modulo $\pi$ is a constant equal to $1 + 2 + 0 =3$ even when degree $(p-1)^{\ell}\to \infty$.
+So now, motivated again by that same \say{counting-application} philosophy in arithmetic statistics and function field number theory, along with that same periodic $\mathbb{F}_{p}(t)$-point-counting result in Theorem \ref{main} of Benedetto in arithmetic dynamics, we revisit the setting in Section \ref{sec4} and then also prove in Section \ref{sec5} the following main theorem on any $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{5.2}; and which we then also generalize further as Theorem \ref{5.3}: